wolmir/cristina/README.md

 5. (fixed) AstClassWrapper is ignoring methods with the same name.
 6. (fixed) MethodMatrix has no set_metrics.
 7. (fixed) Pipeline.set_data_source() is raising IndexError.
+8. The temp files used for testing are not being deleted.